Recommended online editing courses in Australia

 Good luck in pursuing your editing career!

-I wish to thank Secret Editors Business (Facebook group) members for contributing information for this article.
+I wish to thank IPEd and Secret Editors Business (Facebook group) members for contributing information for this article.

 Proofread by Dee Sansom, On Time Typing